mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rhino-to-revit.md

 ### Rhino objects as Loadable Families

-Rhino objects imported as forms inside a Revit family, allow for inserting multiple instances of an object and also assigning [subcategories](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Revit-Customize/files/GUID-8C1F9882-E4AB-4E03-A735-8C44F19E194B-htm.html).
+Rhino objects imported as forms inside a Revit family allow for inserting multiple instances of an object and also assigning [subcategories](https://knowledge.autodesk.com/support/revit-products/learn-explore/caas/CloudHelp/cloudhelp/2018/ENU/Revit-Customize/files/GUID-8C1F9882-E4AB-4E03-A735-8C44F19E194B-htm.html).
 You can use subcategories to control the visibility and graphics of portions of a family within a top level category.

 Wrapping Rhino geometry inside Loadable Families have many advantages:
 * Repeated objects can be inserted multiple times allowing forms to be scheduled and counted correctly
 * Forms in loadable families can be edited by Revit if needed.
 * Forms placed inside Family/Types can be placed in subcategories for further graphics control and scheduling.

 As an example, here is an exterior walkway canopy in Rhino.
 It is a structure that will be built by a specialty fabricator.
-The small footing will be poured on-site and the rest of the walkway assembled above.
+The small footings will be poured on-site and the rest of the walkway assembled above.
 Therefore, the footings are part of one family and the rest of the structure part of another family.

 ![An Exterior Walkway in Rhino]({{ "/static/images/guides/canopy-rhino.png" | prepend: site.baseurl }})